MSU Dialab experts explain the difference between deer illnesses - ExBulletin

 MSU Dialab experts explain the difference between deer illnesses

-Starkville, Mississippi — Scientists at Dialab, Mississippi State University, not only study the best management methods, but also inform hunters for informed recommendations, such as nutrition, genetics, habitat, population health, and even illness.
-I am trying to create a matter.
+Mississippi State University’s Dialab scientists strive to not only study the best management practices, but also make informed recommendations to hunters, including nutrition, genetics, habitat, population health, and even illness.
+I am.

 CWD, or chronic wasting disease, was first detected in the state in February 2018.
 Currently, Mississippi has two CWD management zones in 14 of the 82 counties in Mississippi.
 Early this fall, the Mississippi Wildlife, Fisheries and Parks Authority (MDWFP) also increased reports of deer illness or death caused by the development of HD or a hemorrhagic disease commonly referred to as the “blue tongue.”
 MSU deer biologists at the Forest and Wildlife Research Center are now raising awareness of two very different diseases.